Muhammad Hasanuzzaman: Death and legacy

 Since 1965, Hasanuzzaman's body and mind were breaking down due to various reasons.
 In addition, polyuria and heart disease occurred.
 On 14 April 1968, he suffered a heart attack while sitting with his son AKM Rafiquzzaman.
 He was then admitted to Dhaka Medical College Hospital (PG).
-He breathed his last at 7 am on Thursday 18 April 1968.
+He died at 7 am on Thursday 18 April 1968.
 He left behind 4 sons and 4 daughters at the time of his death.
 His children were Mahmuda Begum, Saleha Begum, Dr. AKM Kamaruzzaman, AKM Shamuzzaman, AKM Rafiquzzaman, Roqeya Begum, AKM Mahbubuzzaman and Umm Kulthum.

 His last words were one of the dying.
 To set up a college in Nangalkot, so that the local poor boys and girls can advance in higher education.
 Two.
 Making Nangalkot High School a model school.
 Three.
 His youngest son, AKM Mahbub Uz Zaman, successfully completed his engineering studies.
 Four.
 Marrying off his youngest daughter, Umm Kulthum.